My Favourite Tomato Sauce | GRF, V

 - Optional: depending on my mood, I will add a pinch of crushed red pepper flakes for a little kick

 What I do

-- Heat 1 tbsp of oil in a medium saucepan on medium/low heat, add smashed garlic and let it saute till brown and soft
+- Heat 2 tbsp of oil in a dutch oven or large saucepan on medium/low heat, add smashed garlic and let it saute till golden brown and soft.

-- Add your carrot, onion, canned tomatoes, water, basil and Parmesan rind.
+- Add your carrot and onion and let those caramalize in the oil to develop flavour!
+Add the canned tomatoes, water, basil and Parmesan rind.
 Give it a good stir.
 Cover and let it simmer away on low for about 40 minutes.
 Make sure you are stirring it every so often because the Parmesan can stick to the bottom easily.
 To know its ready have a taste – it should taste smooth and sweet, not acidic.
 If you are looking for a sweeter sauce, add a spoonful of sugar.
 We haven’t added any salt yet so it will likely taste under seasoned.
 Don’t worry that’s coming..

 - At this point you can get your water on for your pasta.
 Fill a big pot with water and generous handful of salt.
 Bring to a bowl.